EnterpriseDB/tpa/docs/src/harp.md

 ## Consensus layer

-By default, TPAexec will set `harp_consensus_protocol: bdr`, but if you set it to `etcd` instead, it can install and configure etcd on the BDR instances.
+By default, TPAexec will set `harp_consensus_protocol: etcd`, and install and configure etcd on the BDR instances.

 HARP v2 requires etcd v3.5.0 or above, which is available in the products/harp/release package repositories provided by EDB.